EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 # Three.js Multi-Scene Framework
 This project gives you a starting ground for a `multi-scene` project with three.js.

-- clean reusable project structure can be used for portfolio sites or games
+- Clean reusable project structure.
+Easily adaptable for websites, portfolio projects, or games
-- assets management is greatly simplified.
+- Assets management is greatly simplified.
 Models and textures are loaded asynchronously and can be shared between scenes
-- one renderer, and one full-screen canvas
+- One renderer, and one full-screen canvas
-- helper methods make it easy to create scenes and swap between them
+- Helper methods make it easy to create scenes and swap between them
 - Webpack configuration makes it easy to build for production

 Optional advanced features:
-- deploy to github pages with one npm command
+- Deploy to github pages with one npm command
-- use GSAP to animate complex HTML overlays
+- Use GSAP to animate complex HTML overlays
-- customize the loading screen
+- Customize the loading screen

 ## Live Demo
 See the live demo here: [TODO]